 Permit compliance.

 Negotiating and holding the contract on hauling from the transfer stations to the landfill.
-Currently BFI Waste Systems of North America (BFI) holds the contract for hauling.
+Currently Advanced Disposal/Eco Safe Landfill holds the contract for hauling.
+CEI is sub-contracted by Advanced Disposal for hauling services.

 Negotiating and holding the contract on disposal.
-The Authority currently holds the contract with BFI for disposal at the Carter Valley landfill located in Hawkins County Tennessee.
+The Authority currently holds the contract with Advanced Disposal/Eco Safe Lanfill for disposal at the Blountville, TN landfill located in Sullivan County Tennessee.

 Negotiating and holding the contract for periodic household hazardous waste collection programs.

-The Authority has been (but is not now) actively involved in the promotion of recycling efforts in the region.
-In 1995, the Authority encouraged the establishment of County operated recycling drop off centers.
-While the County purchased collection boxes, only Russell County embraced the program which still operates today.
+The Authority has been actively involved in the promotion of recycling efforts in the region.
+In 1995, the Authority encouraged the establishment of County operated recycling drops off centers.
+Buchanan, Dickenson and Russell County embraced the program which still operates today.

 The counties and some towns are responsible for some or all of the following activities: